thelounge/thelounge.github.io/_api/commands.md

 : The implementation of the command, see the arguments below:

 **`allowDisconnected: Boolean`**
-: If `true` this command can be execute when the client isn't connected.
+: If `true` this command can be executed when the client isn't connected.

 ## Arguments of a command: